Kathy Tran ‘really surprised’ by backlash to late-term abortion bill

 The bill would eliminate the three-physician requirement for a third-trimester abortion, allowing a woman and her doctor to make the call if the pregnancy “is likely to result in the death of the woman or impair the mental or physical health of the woman.”

-She said her bill has received a positive response from many women “who support my efforts to make sure that politicians don’t get between a woman and her health-care decision.”
+She said her bill has received a positive response from many women “who support my efforts to make sure that politicians don’t get between a woman and her health care decision.”

 “I appreciate their support and I will continue to stand with the women of Virginia.
 Thank you,” Ms. Tran said.